Nourishing Basics

 Choose a variety of colors when planning your meals.
 The brighter the color naturally, the higher the amount of vitamins and minerals in the food.
 Each color indicates a different mineral.
 For example, natural sodium, found in yellow and orange foods, is good for the stomach, digestion, and joint mobility.
 Iron, found in red, purple, and brown foods, is good for the liver and blood.
 Magnesium, found in green foods, calms and cleanses the body.
 Calcium, found in white foods, helps to build strong bones and teeth.

 Whenever possible, use organic ingredients.
 Select fresh, tender, well-shaped fruits and vegetables with bright colors.
-For protein, choose fresh or frozen quality products and meats that are grass fed.
+For protein, choose fresh or frozen quality products and grass-fed meats.
 Organic frozen foods from reputable companies provide a second choice when fresh organic food is unavailable.
-To preserve enzymes and nutrients never over-cook, sear, or burn anything.
+Never overcook, sear, or burn anything to preserve enzymes and nutrients.

 READ the research by Nancy Swanson PhD and Stephanie Seneff PhD: